 - Public speaking

 From time to time during your studies, it’s necessary to make an oral presentation to a group.
-Do you find it hard to speak to large or small groups?
 If this is a challenge for you, read this page about daring to speak in public and you will get a wealth of advice to overcome your fear.

 It helps to practice